Partitions of Graphs into Special Bipartite Graphs: Further Remarks

 \section{Further Remarks}

 This work can continue in a number of ways.
 One direction is to consider graphs other than $K_n$.
 Real-world graphs motivate the general case, but graphs like $Q_d$, the $d$-dimensional cube, can be interesting from a purely mathematical point of view.
-Developing exact or even good approximate algorithms to partition general graphs with special bipartite graphs are also interesting problems and valuable in terms of applications.
+Developing exact or even good approximate algorithms to partition general graphs with special bipartite graphs are also interesting problems and valuable regarding applications.
 We consider the problem of finding the tight bounds for partitioning $K_n$ with Ferrers graphs (cf.\ Theorem~\ref{NVGtetel}) as the most challenging next step.